mamtapatil/CrowdStrike/README.md

 Import the project as a gradle project using the Githib repo link.<br> Right click on the project and click Java Build Path <br> Select the Libraries tab and click on Add Library button present on the left <br> Select JUnit and on the next box select JUnit5 and click finish.

 The project can be run by follwoing two ways
-* Right click on the AEMApplication.java present in com.adobe.aem package and selct Run As -> Java application.
+* Right click on the EngineeringApplication.java present in com.crowdstrike.engineering package and selct Run As -> Java application.
 The console tab should display all the logs.
 * Run this command in the terminal./gradlew bootRun

-To run the JUnit test cases, right click on the RomanNumeralControllerTest.java and select Run As -> JUnit test.
+To run the JUnit test cases, right click on the AppControllerTest.java and select Run As -> JUnit test.
 The result would be displayed in the JUnit tab.

 <h3>Database schema</h3>
 <hr>